GlaireDaggers/ResourceCache/README.md

 # ResourceCache

-A simple but pretty powerful resource loading system created for games built on .NET
+A simple but pretty powerful resource loading system created for games built on .NET which supports async loading, hot-reloading, and mounting virtual filesystems.

 ## Motivation